Alphafrey946/Alphafrey946.github.io/about.markdown

 You can find out my Github repo at [my repo](https://github.com/Alphafrey946), altough must of my code would not be available publicly just now.

 More detailed CV is at [my CV](https://ucdavis.box.com/s/uj13mvx4b1juen5u3mjadfs3xx72xfae).

+Also plase check something I did with others in the field of entrepreneur, [Maia Health](maiahealth.com/).